redpanda-data/connect/website/docs/components/metrics/influxdb.md

 ### `interval`

-how often to send metrics to influx.
+how often to send metrics.

 Type: `string`